SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   1. Obtains a follower of offers and balances for the oracle address
   2. Gets the latest offers by calling <b>getOffers()</b>
   3. Loops through the offers and does the following:
-    a.
-Returns True if the offer is a 'PushPrice' offer, the feed offer ID matches to the inputted one and the offer has no error and has a matching round number.
+      1. Returns True if the offer is a 'PushPrice' offer, the feed offer ID matches to the inputted one and the offer has no error and has a matching round number.
-    b.
-Returns False if it finds a successful 'PushPrice' offer with a round id smaller than the one passed as a parameter because a submission for an old round cannot be made.
+      2. Returns False if it finds a successful 'PushPrice' offer with a round id smaller than the one passed as a parameter because a submission for an old round cannot be made.
 Since we are traversing offers started from the most recent one, if an offer for smaller round id is found, it is useless to continue looping as it is impossible to find an older offer for a more recent round.
   4. False is returned if the recent offers are traversed and no matching successful offer is found.